-One of the world’s most fascinating countries, Brazil offers the adventure-hungry traveler a wealth of choice.
+One of the world’s most fascinating countries, there are so many things to do in Brazil that adventure-hungry travelers are spoilt for choice.
 Whether you want to hike in the jungles, lie on the beach or dance in the streets, you can do that here.
-From tranquil beaches to vibrant cities to lush rainforests, the country spans a huge variety of landscapes.
+From tranquil beaches to vibrant cities to lush rainforests, the country spans a huge variety of landscapes — and as a result, there are so many places to visit in Brazil.

 If you’re not already captivated by its scenery and biodiversity, you’ll be hooked by the culture.
 There are energy and a love of life that runs through every aspect of Brazilian culture.
 Samba dancing, drumming in Carnival, indigenous and Portuguese influences, mouthwatering food; all of these aspects and more combine to create an atmosphere that you’ll want to stay in forever.